pythonpioneer/news-app/README.md

 ### News API

-The app fetch the data from an external API.
-To understand the working of the app, you can read the API doc from [here](https://newsdata.io/documentation/#latest-news).
+The app fetches the data from an external API.
+To understand the app, read the API doc from [here](https://newsdata.io/documentation/#latest-news).

 ### Components used (open source)